The NeverEnding Story (song)

-"Never Ending Story" is the title song from the English version of the 1984 film The NeverEnding Story.
+"The NeverEnding Story", often known as "Never Ending Story", is the title song from the English version of the 1984 film The NeverEnding Story.
 It was produced and composed by Italian musician Giorgio Moroder and performed by English pop singer Limahl.
 He released two versions of the song: one in English and one in French.
 The English version features vocals by Beth Andersen, and the French version, titled "L'Histoire sans fin", featured vocals by Ann Calvert.
 It was a success in many countries, reaching No. 1 in Norway, Spain and Sweden, No. 4 in the United Kingdom, and No. 6 on the US Billboard Adult Contemporary chart.

 Background and writing

 The song was composed by Giorgio Moroder with lyrics by Keith Forsey, though it (and other electronic pop elements of the soundtrack) is not present in the German version of the film, which features Klaus Doldinger's score exclusively.

 Before Limahl recorded the track, the choice for lead vocalist was Daniel, 's representative at the Eurovision Song Contest 1983.
 Beth Andersen recorded her words in the USA separately from Limahl's.
 Andersen does not appear in the music video; frequent Limahl back-up singer Mandy Newton lip-syncs Andersen's part.